deadlydog/deadlydog.github.io/_posts/2020-09-28-Get-up-and-running-with-Auto-Hotkey.md

 ---

 Auto Hotkey (AHK) is an amazing programming language for automating tasks and keystrokes in Windows.
+In this post we'll look at how you can get your first AHK script up and running, and other configurations and processes you may want to adopt.
 I've given some of these AHK setup instructions in previous posts, but figured they deserved their own dedicate post.

 ## Install AHK and run your first script